Kate Walsh (netball)

-Kate Walsh (née Shimmin; born in 1992) is an Australian netball player in the Suncorp Super Netball league, playing for the Sunshine Coast Lightning.
-In August 2019, Jess Thirlby the new England Roses Coach announced Shimmin would join the full time England Roses programme.
+Kate Walsh (née Shimmin; born in 1992) is an Australian netball player, most recently in the Suncorp Super Netball league, playing for the Sunshine Coast Lightning.
+In August 2019, Jess Thirlby the new England Roses Coach announced Walsh would join the full time England Roses programme.

-Shimmin grew up in South Australia and was a part of the South Australian Institute of Sport Volleyball program before being offered a SASI Netball scholarship which she chose over volleyball.
+Walsh grew up in South Australia and was a part of the South Australian Institute of Sport Volleyball program before being offered a SASI Netball scholarship which she chose over volleyball.
 When she finished High School she moved to Canberra where she developed her skills at the Australian Institute of Sport.